tomthedon/baby_jupiter/README.md

 # baby_jupiter
 baby_jupiter
-You have 9 more live jupiter don't be afraid to use them
+You have 9 more live jupiter live life on the edge